-In the town of Lacave, Châteaux de la Treyne is a four-star luxury Hotel.
-It’s surrounded by walnut groves, vineyards and acres of open fields.
-In this small corner of south-west France, my fairy tale becomes a reality.
-If the walls could talk, there’d be tales of Lords, Knights and Maidens in distress.
+Châteaux de la Treyne is a four-star luxury hotel in Lacave.
+Walnut groves, vineyards, and acres of open fields surround it.
+My fairy tale becomes a reality in this small corner of south-west France.
+If the walls could talk, there’d be tales of Lords, Knights, and Maidens in distress.
 The Château stands on the site of the original 14th Century property, reduced to a pile of ashes during the Wars of Religion.
-It was rebuilt in 1553; it’s owned and run by the Gombert family who’ve transformed it into a modern-day haven of peace.
+It was rebuilt in 1553; it’s owned and run by the Gombert family, who’ve transformed it into a modern-day haven of peace.

-Each of the 17 rooms and suites has a unique, French style.
+Each of the 17 rooms and suites has a unique French style.
 Some offer fantastic views of the Dordogne River, others of the formal perfumed garden.
-I stay in two Rooms, La Tour and one of the suites, Louis XIII, and feel a lot like Rapunzel with all the mod-cons.
+I stay in two Rooms, La Tour and one of the suites, Louis XIII, and feel like Rapunzel with all the mod-cons.

-A courtesy tray is overflowing with local products from chocolates to seasonal fresh fruit and there’s a handwritten welcome note from the owners.
+A courtesy tray is overflowing with local products, from chocolates to seasonal fresh fruit, and a handwritten welcome note from the owners.

-It’s hard not to be seduced by the food coming out of Stéphane Andrieux’ kitchen.
+It’s hard not to be seduced by the food from Stéphane Andrieux’s kitchen.
 He’s held a Michelin star since 2001.
 It’s a classic formal experience eating in the wood-panelled Grand Louis XIII Salon, less so on the picturesque cliff terrace.

-Try the pan-roasted Foie gras with a walnut and sesame crust, green apple jelly and a Granny Smith apple sorbet.
-There’s a varied selection of local wines to compliment the dishes, including the famous Black Wine from nearby Cahors.
-You’ll need an empty stomach and deep pockets for this experience, but food lovers will pay many times over for this kind of service.
-Meals are a marathon and not a sprint, from anywhere between four and six courses, you can spend three hours eating and drinking.
-Amuse bouche, palate cleansers, the main course, cheese and dessert; it’s not for the faint-hearted.
-Breakfast, should you have room after dinner, can be taken in your room, or in the Green Salon with views to the French formal garden.
+Try the pan-roasted Foie gras with a walnut and sesame crust, green apple jelly, and a Granny Smith apple sorbet.
+There’s a varied selection of local wines to complement the dishes, including the famous Black Wine from nearby Cahors.
+You’ll need an empty stomach and deep pockets for this experience, but food lovers often pay for this service.
+Meals are a marathon, not a sprint; you can spend three hours eating and drinking from anywhere between four and six courses.
+Amuse bouche, palate cleansers, the main course, cheese, and dessert; it’s not for the faint-hearted.
+Should you have room after dinner, breakfast can be taken in your room, or the Green Salon with views to the French formal garden.

-There’s a heated outdoor swimming pool, surrounded by 120 hectares of gardens and woodland.
+A heated outdoor swimming pool is surrounded by 120 hectares of gardens and woodland.
 Perfect for chilling out with the soundtrack of nature for company.

-The Hotel has beehives hidden away, in the meadow, you’ll taste it during your stay and can buy a jar to take the memory home with you.
+The Hotel has beehives hidden away in the meadow.
+You’ll taste it during your stay, and you can buy a jar to take the memory home with you.

-There’s a 2-night fly-fishing package on offer (€582 to include half-board accommodation based on 2 sharing and a ½-day fly-fishing lesson on the Dordogne).
+A 2-night fly-fishing package is on offer (€582 to include half-board accommodation based on two sharing and a ½-day fly-fishing lesson on the Dordogne).
 Suitable for all abilities from complete beginner to expert.

 If you’re planning on tying the knot, you may want to consider using the Chapel.
-The Châteaux is able to accommodate your guests, and the booking would be for sole use.
+The Châteaux can accommodate your guests, and the booking would be for sole use.
 They can cater for 40 guests.
-For cocktail receptions, they can cater a seated dinner for up to 70.
-If your burgeoning list keeps growing, you can rent a marquee, along with tableware and silverware, then they’ll take on up to 150 guests.
+They can cater a seated dinner for up to 70 cocktail receptions.
+If your burgeoning list keeps growing, you can rent a marquee, tableware, and silverware; they’ll take on up to 150 guests.

-The family also own and run Château du Bastit which overlooks a nearby hamlet.
+The family also owns and runs Château du Bastit, which overlooks a nearby hamlet.
 It’s a private residence which sleeps ten adults and four children.
 It has all the exclusivity of a private home with the benefits of à la carte hotel services.